VEinteligente/asymentric-lock-box/README.md

 In the file [Ensamblaje.PDF](https://github.com/VEinteligente/asymentric-lock-box/blob/main/Asymmetric%20Lock%20Box/Ensamblaje.PDF) you can see the all pieces of the box and the material, we recomended uses PLA+ or PLA to de printed pieces and acrilic to the lids, but you can try using other materials.

 ### 3D Printing
-For the 3D printing process you need the STL Files, so following the file to [assembly](https://github.com/VEinteligente/asymentric-lock-box/blob/main/Asymmetric%20Lock%20Box/Ensamblaje.PDF) you will which pieces and how many you need pirnt, and then you can find the STL file for each part.
+For the 3D printing process you need the STL Files, so following the file to [assembly](https://github.com/VEinteligente/asymentric-lock-box/blob/main/Asymmetric%20Lock%20Box/Ensamblaje.PDF) you will find which pieces and how many you need print, and then you can find the STL file for each part.

 ### Acrylic Lids
 For lids we recomended use acrylic to make it, but you can use other material like wood and others.